indrarahul/Cozyo_assignment/Cozyo_assignment_1.md

 - Face Recognition
     - Real faces are required for this purpose, with a real identity.
 Generating synthetic data would, therefore, be meaningless for face recognition.
 - Object Recognition
+    - Models trained on only synthetic data are worse than a model trained on small data set containing real images.
     - Synthetic data might not be good enough yet for a model to train on exclusively but it can be used as a tool when no other data exists.

 - Use of Visual Recognition in Healthcare Industry
     - eg., in disease diagnosis- As discussed earlier, this might lead to incorrect diagnosis as the data for negative diagnosis usually outweighs that for a positive diagnosis.